v8/v8.dev/src/features/private-brand-checks.md

 A.test(new SubA()); // true
 ```

-But objects created with with `Object.create` (or that have the prototype set later via the `__proto__` setter or `Object.setPrototypeOf`) doesn't receive the private fields as own-properties.
+But objects created with with `Object.create` (or that have the prototype set later via the `__proto__` setter or `Object.setPrototypeOf`) don't receive the private fields as own-properties.
 Because private field lookup only works on own-properties, the `in` operator does not find these inherited fields:

 ```javascript
 const a = new A();